dpgardne/mindmath/README.md

-//MindMath is a two-player game that challenges each players mental math ability and determines a winner based on most questions answered correctly.
-Each player has 30 seconds to answer as many questions as they can which can vary from addition, subtraction, multipication, and division.
-In MindMath each question is generated using a random combination of numbers and operators.
-A player successfully defeats their opponent if their score is the highest.
+MindMath is a two-player game that challenges each player's mental math abilities.
+Each player has 30 seconds to solve as many math equations as they can varying from addition, subtraction, multipication, and division.
+Questions are uniquely generated using a random combination of numbers and operators.
 ==========================================================================
-//MVP req
+MVP req
 >Timer to end player's turn after 30 seconds
 >Multiple rounds -make game object that holds p1 score, p2 score, round, depending on selection scores remain and round increase or refresh scores and round
 >Logic to compare scores and determine winner